Shusampal/darukaa-backend/README.md

 ### NOTE-

 Though for backend , it was mentioned to use python based backend , but at this point i am more comfortable in nodejs based backend. so i made this project on nodejs.
-Though I am learning python based backend and surely will be able to build production level apps.
+Though I am learning python based backend and surely will be able to build production level apps in near future.

 ---